RobertAhlin/emx-seeder/README.md

 # Modeling

+First I did the Seeding Riders to meet the business requirement 1.
 It was hard to understand what models to use for this project.
 I ended up using Numpy, Pandas, Matplotlib and Seaborn.
 I went through the XGBoost exercise on Kaggle, thinking I could use that but was unable to fit it to my data.

+Then I wanted to do an other way of seeding riders according to the business requieremen 1.
+I used Imputation and Prediction.
+- Handles missing values using KNN imputation.
+- Creates a Linear Regression model to predict the ranking.

 # Evaluaton
 I first tried using XGBoost but after some time I gave up, thinking I needed to perhaps change the whole project with any other data.